 Due to the heritage values of the building, work was limited to the interior of the building so no disruption of the art deco façade was needed.
 Plans included make-good of wall linings once the steel bracing had been installed.

 Napier City Council and Heritage New Zealand were both involved in reviewing the proposed work and supported the strengthening methods as being sensitive to the heritage values of the building.

 Financing the work

 When JBR Nominees Ltd put together a budget for their project they needed to allow for a range of expenses.
 These included:

 - construction costs, including labour and onsite project management

 - costs of relocating tenants while the work is undertaken

-The proposed seismic works have been awarded a $14,753 grant from Heritage EQUIP.
+The project was awarded a $14,753 grant from Heritage EQUIP.